TusharPaul01/Water-Quality-IoT-ML/README.md

 9) Run the code again
 10) Switch on the wifi & let the micro-controller connect to the wifi
 11) Real-time data will be displayed on ThingSpeak & can be accessed anywhere through the link
-12) Machine Learning portion is not provided here & it would be provide further.
+12) Machine Learning is implemented (SVM, RF & XG Boost model)

 -- Thank You --